microsoft/CSS-SystemCenter-ServiceManager/docs/SCSM-Diagnostic-Tool/index.md

 SCSM Diagnostic Tool discovers the SCSM components installed locally on the system (like Primary/Secondary Management Server, Data Warehouse Management Server, Portal, Console) and collects information accordingly.

-Afterwards, it runs predefined "rules" against the collected info and generates a file named `Findings.html`.
-Customers can review this file and can implement the suggested actions prior to open a ticket with Microsoft Customer Support Services (CSS).
+Afterwards, it runs predefined "rules" against the collected info and generates a `Findings` report.
+Customers can review it and can implement the suggested actions prior to open a ticket with Microsoft Customer Support Services (CSS).

 # How to run